I’ve got a super quick post for you today.

 My Prairie Point Star Ornament Tutorial is the most popular of all the tutorials I’ve posted.

-Over the years, I have occasionally received emails from readers asking if I can suggest an alternative to the button centers as their hands were no longer strong enough to pull the needle through the finished ornament to snug the buttons in place even with the help of the surgical clamp or pliers to grip the needle (see page 4 of the tutorial.)
+Over the years, I have occasionally received emails from readers asking if I can suggest an alternative to the button centers as their hands were no longer strong enough to pull the needle through the finished ornament to snug the buttons in place even with the help of the surgical clamp or pliers to grip the needle.

 A while ago, I came across a beautiful Prairie Point Star Ornament that someone had posted on Facebook that used three tiny ribbon roses in the center in place of the buttons.
 I’ve been intending to make one ever since.